solerante/cdda-tiled-extension/readme.md

   - Some items and entities are imported when not using relative definitions.
 - Export CDDA map
   - Can sometimes export a file that loads in CDDA.
-  - Symbols are not well chosen when terrain and furniture overlap.
+  - Currently only exports terrain and furniture.
 - Remember settings
+  - Could be less annoying.
+But it isn't.